-If our soldiers are willing to pay the ultimate price for our freedoms, the least we can do is ensure that as few of our brave men and women are killed in action as possible, and that if they ultimately give their lives for this great nation, their sacrifice is not countermanded by the shortsightedness of those who send them into battle.
+If our soldiers are willing to pay the ultimate price for our freedoms, the least we can do is ensure that as few of our brave men and women are killed in action as possible and that if they ultimately give their lives for this great nation, their sacrifice is not made vain by the shortsightedness of those who send them into battle.

 Daniel Horowitz is a senior editor of Conservative Review.
 Follow him on Twitter @RMConservative.